andjelx/bridgectl/README.md

 # Tableau BridgeCTL
-BridgeCTL is a utility to run, monitor, and troubleshoot Tableau Bridge agents.
+BridgeCTL is a utility for Tableau Bridge for Linux.

 [![Community Supported](https://img.shields.io/badge/Support%20Level-Community%20Supported-457387.svg)](https://www.tableau.com/support-levels-it-and-developer-tools)
 [![GitHub](https://img.shields.io/badge/license-MIT-brightgreen.svg)](https://raw.githubusercontent.com/Tableau/TabPy/master/LICENSE)

 ### Introduction
-BridgeCTL will help you build your Tableau Bridge Linux container images including downloading and installing the right database drivers and bridge installer version.
-Then it will help you easily configure and run your bridge containers with the correct bridge settings (Tableau sitename, pool, PAT Token, etc.).
-It will help you monitor the status and configuration of your running bridge agents, and to analyze your bridge agents logs.
-BridgeCTL runs on Linux, Windows or Mac and it can deploy bridge containers to Docker or Kubernetes.
+BridgeCTL will help you build your Tableau Bridge Linux container images including downloading and installing the right database drivers and bridge .rpm installer.
+Then it will help you easily configure and run your bridge containers in Docker or Kubernetes with the correct bridge settings (Tableau sitename, pool, PAT Token, etc.).
+It will help you monitor the status and configuration of your running bridge agents in Docker or Kubernetes.
+It will also help to analyze your bridge agent container logs.
+BridgeCTL can be installed on Linux, Windows or Mac.

 ### Setup
 BridgeCTL is easy to install.
 Just download and run the bridgectl_setup.py script using the following commands: